-- (a) Applicability.
-This Appendix sets forth the special provisions that apply to actions for readjustment of partnership items under Section 6226 of the Internal Revenue Code (Code) and actions for adjustment of partnership items under Code Section 6228.
-Except as otherwise provided in this Appendix, the RCFC, to the extent pertinent, are applicable to such partnership actions. - (b) Definitions.
-As used in this Appendix, - (1) the term "partnership" means a partnership as defined in Code Section 6231(a)(1); - (2) a "partnership action" is either an "action for readjustment of partnership items" under Code Section 6226 or an action for "adjustment with respect to partnership items" under Code Section 6228; - (3) the term "partnership item" means any item described in Code Section 6231(a)(3); - (4) the term "tax matters partner" means the person who is the tax matters partner under Code Section 6231(a)(7) or appointed tax matters partner by the court under Rule 9 of this Appendix, and who under this Appendix is responsible for keeping each partner fully informed of the partnership action (see Code Sections 6223(g) and 6230(f)); - (5) a "notice of final partnership administrative adjustment" is the notice described in Code Section 6223(a)(2); - (6) the term "administrative adjustment request" means a request for an administrative adjustment of partnership items filed by the tax matters partner on behalf of the partnership under Code Section 6227(c); - (7) the term "partner" means a person who was a partner as defined in Code Section 6231(a)(2) at any time during any partnership taxable year at issue in a partnership action; - (8) the term "notice partner" means a person who is a notice partner under Code Section 6231(a)(8);
+(a) Applicability.
+Title I of this Appendix sets forth the special provisions that apply to actions for readjustment of partnership items under Section 6226 of the Internal Revenue Code (Code) and actions for adjustment of partnership items under Code Section 6228.
+Except as otherwise provided in Title I of this Appendix, the RCFC, to the extent pertinent, are applicable to such partnership actions.

+(b) Definitions.
+As used in Title I of this Appendix,

+(1) the term "partnership" means a partnership as defined in Code Section 6231(a)(1);

+(2) a "partnership action" is either an "action for readjustment of partnership items" under Code Section 6226 or an action for "adjustment with respect to partnership items" under Code Section 6228;

+(3) the term "partnership item" means any item described in Code Section 6231(a)(3);

+(4) the term "tax matters partner" means the person who is the tax matters partner under Code Section 6231(a)(7) or appointed tax matters partner by the court under Rule 9 of Title I of this Appendix, and who under Title I of this Appendix is responsible for keeping each partner fully informed of the partnership action (see Code Sections 6223(g) and 6230(f));

+(5) a "notice of final partnership administrative adjustment" is the notice described in Code Section 6223(a)(2);

+(6) the term "administrative adjustment request" means a request for an administrative adjustment of partnership items filed by the tax matters partner on behalf of the partnership under Code Section 6227(c);

+(7) the term "partner" means a person who was a partner as defined in Code Section 6231(a)(2) at any time during any partnership taxable year at issue in a partnership action;

+(8) the term "notice partner" means a person who is a notice partner under Code Section 6231(a)(8);

-- (9) the term "5-percent group" means a 5-percent group as defined in Code Section 6231(a)(11); - (10) the term "deposit" means the deposit required by Code Section 6226(e)(1); and - (11) the term "Notice of Assignment" means the notice mailed to the parties by the clerk after the filing of a complaint that advises the parties of the name of the judge to whom the proceeding is assigned. - (c) Jurisdictional Requirements.
-The court does not have jurisdiction over a partnership action under this Appendix unless the following conditions are satisfied:
+(9) the term "5-percent group" means a 5-percent group as defined in Code Section 6231(a)(11);

+(10) the term "deposit" means the deposit required by Code Section 6226(e)(1); and

+(11) the term "Notice of Assignment" means the notice mailed to the parties by the clerk after the filing of a complaint that advises the parties of the name of the judge to whom the proceeding is assigned.

+(c) Jurisdictional Requirements.
+The court does not have jurisdiction over a partnership action under Title I of this Appendix unless the following conditions are satisfied: